commons-app/commons-app-documentation/android/Translating-the-app.md

 This is defined in their [Git repository](https://phabricator.wikimedia.org/diffusion/GTWN/repository/master/) ([Github mirror](https://github.com/wikimedia/translatewiki/)) in [this yaml file](https://phabricator.wikimedia.org/diffusion/GTWN/browse/master/groups/Wikimedia/CommonsAndroid.yaml) ([copy at the Github mirror](https://github.com/wikimedia/translatewiki/blob/master/groups/Wikimedia/CommonsAndroid.yaml)).
 This file also describes what files contain the original strings in English, adding a new string to one of these files will automatically add it to the list of strings to translate.

-## How to add new languages
+## Developers: How to add a new string

-If your language is not available, please crate a new Github issue asking for it, and we will add it as soon as possible.
-Thanks!
+You just need to add the new string to `app/src/main/res/values/strings.xml`.
+It will automatically be sent for to the volunteers, and localized strings will be added to the `app/src/main/res/values-XYZ/strings.xml` files.
+Similarly, to modify or remove strings, you just need to edit `app/src/main/res/values/strings.xml`.

 ## Statistics